-Sean Seeger is Lecturer in Literature in the Department of Literature, Film, and Theatre Studies at the University of Essex.
-He also regularly teaches in Essex's Interdisciplinary Studies Centre.
-After receiving his PhD from Essex in 2014, Sean taught in the Department of English and Comparative Literature at Goldsmiths, University of London.
-He returned to Essex as Lecturer in 2016.
+Sean Seeger is Senior Lecturer in Literature in the Department of Literature, Film, and Theatre Studies at the University of Essex.
+Before his appointment at Essex in 2016, he taught at Goldsmiths, University of London.

-Sean's research and teaching are concerned with modern and contemporary literature and culture.
-His main areas of interest are modernism, utopias and dystopias, and cultural theory.
-He is the author of Nonlinear Temporality in Joyce and Walcott: History Repeating Itself with a Difference (Routledge, 2017), the first dedicated comparative study of James Joyce and Derek Walcott.
+As well as numerous essays and articles, he is the author of Nonlinear Temporality in Joyce and Walcott (Routledge, 2017), the first dedicated comparative study of James Joyce and Derek Walcott.

 Since 2019, Sean has been collaborating with the sociologist Daniel Davison-Vecchione (University of Cambridge) on a series of articles on speculative fiction and social theory.
 They are currently working on a book-length study of the topic.